 Information Governance (IG)

-IG refers to the set of multi-structures, policies, procedures, processes, and controls implemented to manage a company's information.
-It's a bit misleading that information governance (IG) is included as an individual stage in the e-discovery process.
+IG refers to the set of policies, procedures, processes, and controls implemented to manage a company's information.
+It's a bit misleading to include information governance as a individual stage in the e-discovery process.
 In reality, e-discovery is part of IG, not the other way around (it even has its own Information Governance Reference Model (IGRM)).
-That being said, IG serves as a good foundation for the e-discovery process, because it fundamentally drives all the other stages.
+IG serves as the foundation for the e-discovery process.
+Best practice information governance strategies drive successful, efficient, proportional e-discovery processes throughout the EDRM.

 The processing phase involves preparing collected ESI for attorney analysis and review.
 Typically performed by specialized software, processing might entail extracting files from folders, deleting meaningless system data, or converting certain file formats in preparation for attorney review.

 By far the most expensive of the e-discovery stages, review involves evaluating ESI for relevance and attorney/client privilege (this ESI is exempt from e-discovery).
 Organizations typically outsource review to law firms.
-However, emerging technologies that allow users to "train" software to distinguish between relevant and non-relevant documents (typically known as predictive coding, or technology assisted review) are making internal review much more viable (learn much more about this in the Review section of this guide).
+However, new technologies allow in-house legal teams to use artificial intelligence (AI) tools to to distinguish between relevant, non-relevant, and privileged documents.
+These tools save time and money, making internal review much more viable.

-This involves how electronic evidence is ultimately displayed as evidence.
-The whole presentation process has changed dramatically since the shift from paper to predominantly electronic evidence.
-However, because presentation mainly applies post-discovery we won't go over it in much detail in the guide.
+This involves how electronic evidence is displayed as evidence at hearings, depositions, and trials.
+The presentation process has changed dramatically since the shift from paper to predominantly electronic evidence.
+However, because presentation typically happens post-discovery, we won't go over it in much detail in the guide.

 Sorry to burst the bubble of anyone who planned to print up a giant picture of the EDRM and proclaim to the rest of the company that the e-discovery riddle has been solved.
 Don't get us wrong, the EDRM is a great starting point for any company looking to define an internal process.
 But its utility is very limited, given the complexities, sub-tasks, and resource demands that comprise each individual stage.
 That's where the real fun begins.

 2005 doesn't seem like that long ago, but, in e-discovery years, that's an eternity.
 From a technology standpoint, the EDRM reflects an era of e-discovery 'point tools,' systems that served very limited, specialized purposes.
 Times have changed.
-Today, there are single software systems that address all the functions addressed by the EDRM in a more consolidated, streamlined fashion, effectively challenging the sequential nature of the EDRM (hence why we combined certain stages in the structuring of this guide and also included an entire section dedicated to e-discovery software).
+Today, there are single software systems that address all the functions addressed by the EDRM in a more consolidated, streamlined fashion, effectively challenging the sequential nature of the EDRM.
+This is why we combined certain stages in the structuring of this guide and also included an entire section dedicated to e-discovery software.

 Another example of the EDRM's limitations is its exclusion of several key e-discovery processes.
-For example, the concept of early case assessment (ECA), whereby an abbreviated analysis of the ESI is made in the early stages of a matter, is not represented in the model (fear not, we have an entire section devoted to the ECA process).
+For example, the concept of early case assessment (ECA), whereby a preliminary analysis of the ESI is made in the early stages of a matter, is not represented in the model.
+Fear not, we have an entire section devoted to the ECA process.
 Legal holds, while clearly a component of the preservation stage, are also conspicuously absent from the model, even though they are, for all intents and purposes, an e-discovery requirement.

 With the explosive growth in the amount of ESI that companies retain, organizations are finding they can no longer deal with e-discovery on a case-by-case basis or think of the process as a series of disconnected phases.
-There is growing acceptance among the legal community that e-discovery is as much a business process as it is a legal procedure.
-Accordingly, many corporate legal teams are making a concerted effort to move beyond reactive, ad hoc e-discovery procedures to more standardized, repeatable, and defensible processes.
+There is growing acceptance among the legal community that e-discovery is as much a business process as it is a legal one.
+Accordingly, many corporate legal teams are making a concerted effort to move beyond reactive, fractured and fragmented e-discovery processes to an orchestrated e-discovery process that is more standardized, repeatable and defensible.

 In practice, this means approaching e-discovery in a more holistic fashion with a greater emphasis on connecting the various steps.
 While not usually associated with legal practices, fundamental project management principles can and should be applied in the e-discovery arena.
 Creating much cleaner handoffs between team members as the project advances is among the ways project management promotes e-discovery success.
 For example, the team members that designate custodians and ask that their data sources be analyzed are typically different from the members who index or collect the ESI, who are typically different from those who conduct the analysis and make recommendations to counsel.
 Each of these handoffs presents the opportunity for miscommunication, missteps, and missing important ESI.

 Many, if not most, project mistakes can be traced back to a misunderstanding or miscommunication.
-Formally defining roles and responsibilities, and building them into the e-discovery workflow showing what, how, when, and by whom things will be delivered, will prevent mistaken assumptions that are ultimately proven wrong and cause project delays or failures.
+Formally defining roles and responsibilities, and building them into the e-discovery workflow showing what, how, when, and by whom things will be delivered, will prevent mistaken assumptions and cause project delays or failures.

 A thorough analysis of the e-discovery team's capability in meeting project demands and comparing it to what should be expected, given the demands placed upon it by the organization, is the next step.
 Once complete, this gap analysis will drive the list of improvements needed (technology, staffing, and training).